• Skip to main content

 I’ve never been disappointed with a drink there, whether it was an elaborate cocktail marrying horseradish, fennel, and rum (The Breaker) or a simple classic like an old fashioned.

-Final Thoughts on the Dead Rabbit
+Final Thoughts on the Dead Rabbit NYC

 It’s not surprising the Dead Rabbit is as good as it is.
 The pedigree of their owners Sean Muldoon and Jack McGarry, and bar manager Jilian Vose, can compete with any bar in the world.
 They’ve proven time and time again that not only do they know how to craft excellent drinks, but they know how to open a bar the right way and make it stand out.

-It’s a little bit out of the way from the main NYC attractions, but if you find yourself in the City, do yourself a favor and just go.
+But if you find yourself in the City, do yourself a favor and just go.
 It’s been in the top 20 (and often top 5) for years, and even took the top honor as best bar in the world in 2015 and 2016.
+It’s currently 96 on the 2022 list.

 **I’ll update with better photos on my next trip.